5jt/mrwhippy/README.md

 Requirements
 ------------
-The q language, which is part of kdb+.
+-   The q language, which is part of kdb+.
 A copy for non-commercial use can be obtained gratis from [code.kx.com](https://code.kx.com/q/learn/install/).
+-   About 700MB disk space

 Evidence